 To verify that a server is ready for production use, perform the following tasks:

-To verify the server is not in maintenance mode, run
+To verify the server isn't in maintenance mode, run the following command:

 Get-ServerComponentState <ServerName> | Format-Table Component,State -Autosize